Central Asian Shepherd Dog: History

 Modern commercial dog fights often differ from traditional as much as livestock guardian dogs differ from fighting dogs.
 There are different rules, and different breeds involved.
 Most Central Asians used for modern commercial fights come from fighting lines.
 The majority of breeders are aware of their dogs' backgrounds, and will tell whether the dog comes from lines used for fighting.
 One can always expect a high level of aggression toward other dogs from CAOs with a dog fighting background.
 It is always important to distinguish whether a dog will display aggression only toward strange, unfriendly dogs entering their territory, while establishing and maintaining the usual social relationships with other animals on the premises; or will attack regardless of whether the other dog is a member of the same social group.
 Promiscuity in aggression toward strangers and friends is highly atypical for the breed.

 Central Asians are still in demand as livestock guardians, though not nearly as much as they used to be.
-These dogs, to differing degrees, are protective against human intruders; they are very territorial, safe with children; they love and respect elderly people, protect all small animals from predators, and are very gentle with family members.
+These dogs, to differing degrees, are protective against human intruders; they are very territorial, safe with children; they love and respect elderly people, protect all small animals from predators, and are gentle with family members.

 Dogs for personal protection or working dogs originated from livestock guardian dogs, selectively bred by Russian breed experts for working abilities.
 As a result, they excel in obedience, territory protection, and personal protection, and are very intelligent.
 As such, they make perfect house dogs.
 They do not need any complicated training to learn basic house rules, and treat the owner with the same great respect with which their ancestors treated the herder.
 These dogs were introduced to the worldwide sheep breeding community with great success.
 Guard dogs must be able to work as a team to protect sheep against predators; thus excessively aggressive CAOs, as with any other dogs, cannot be members of the pack, and will not pass this simple test for compliance with the breed origination purpose.

 Central Asian Shepherd dogs can come from working lines, fighting lines, and livestock guardian lines, and behave accordingly, regardless of the country they come from.
 Simple pedigree research and conversation with the breeder will reveal what basic instincts one can expect from the dog.
 Central Asians from pure show lines are very rare, because most registries require working tests prior to breeding.